thejudge22/web-summarizer/README.md

 1.  **Login:** Access the application URL (`http://localhost:25001` by default) and log in using the `ADMIN_USERNAME` and `ADMIN_PASSWORD` configured in your `.env` file.
 2.  **Summarize:**
     *   Enter a valid URL (including `http://` or `https://`) into the input field and click "Summarize".
-    *   The application will fetch the content (or YouTube transcript), send it to the Gemini API, and display the resulting summary.
+    *   The application will fetch the content (or YouTube transcript), send it to the OpenAI API, and display the resulting summary.
 3.  **Bookmarklet:**
     *   While logged in, drag the "Summarize Current Page" link from the main page to your browser's bookmarks bar.
     *   When viewing a page you want to summarize, click the bookmarklet.
 It will open the summarizer application in a new tab with the current page's URL pre-filled.